Raghu Ram: Film

+Television

 Personal life

-Raghuram was married to actress Sugandha Garg, who has played roles in Hindi films Jaane Tu...
-Ya Jaane Na, Tere Bin Laden and My Name Is Khan.
+Raghuram was married to actress Sugandha Garg.
 In 2016, they announced their separation, after having been married for almost a decade.
 Their divorce was finalised in 2018.

 In 2018, he married singer Natalie Di Luccio.
-On 8 January 2020, they had a son named Rhythm.
+On 8 January 2020, they had a son.

-Book

-Raghu wrote a book on his life titled Rearview: My Roadies Journey which was published by Rupa Publications and was available in print from November 2013.
-The book talks about various phases of his life, from his childhood to being the judge on Roadies.
-He also talks about his love for music, brother Rajiv Lakshman and wife Sugandha.
-The book was well received by his fans and revealed quite a lot about him.
+Publications

+Ram's autobiography Rearview: My Roadies Journey was published by Rupa Publications in 2013.